-The Song Rising, I am very sad to say, has given me serious doubts about how much I’m going to enjoy the rest of this seven book series.
-The first book had me proclaiming it was my favourite series since Harry Potter, the second disappointed but left me optimistic for the third, and…now…honestly, I’m worried.
+The highly-anticipated third instalment in The Bone Season series, The Song Rising is ultimately my least favourite so far.
+Personally I haven’t had the best ride with this series; the first book had me proclaiming it was my favourite series since Harry Potter, the second disappointed but left me optimistic for the third, and now … honestly, I’m a bit worried.

 The Bone Season gave us original, fantasy/dystopian magic.
 It was wonderful and everything I never knew I wanted.
 The Mime Order was a Victorian murder mystery jaunt around London and, though I could appreciate it, it wasn’t to my taste.
 And now The Song Rising, which just felt like Mission: Impossible in a slightly more futuristic London and everything fell just a little bit flat.